It doesn’t matter how good your instrument is if you don’t know how to play it.

 I had fun doing the IR photos and still have some more experiments to conduct with the 1Ds but they will have to wait for now.
 I have even toyed with the idea of selling it and everything else I’ve got to go for a 5D, but I suspect my equipment wouldn’t bring enough to cover the cost.
 C’est la vie photographique!

 I’m still using the Nikon P610 a lot, and it is still malfunctioning.
-But it hasn’t quite completely.
+But it hasn’t quit completely.
 Yet.
 Which is good because I can’t afford to replace it.
 I still want to shoot more with the G11 and now that the weather is better I should be able to.
 Previously every time I’d go to town it was so miserable and cold that taking pictures was right off the list.

 I have been avoiding using the Nikon P610 because of the ridiculous apprehension that its next picture will be its last.
 I know it is failing and will ultimately stop altogether one day, but it is silly to not use it just to put off the inevitable.
 In the course of taking these pictures (about 50% success rate) it failed to focus a few times and the exposure needed tweaking on many images due in part to the aging sensor but mostly because of the poor lighting conditions.
 Still and all, it does a good job for a five-year-old almost totally worn-out camera.